BWF World Junior Championships

-The BWF World Junior Championships (also known as the World Junior Badminton Championships) is a tournament organized by the Badminton World Federation (BWF) to crown the best junior badminton players (under-19) in the world.
-The championships is held annually and consists of two separate competitions: a mixed team championships (Suhandinata Cup) followed by an individual championships (Eye Level Cups).
+The BWF World Junior Championships is a tournament organized by the Badminton World Federation to crown the best junior badminton players (U-19) in the world.
+The championship is held annually and consists of two separate competitions: a mixed team championship called the Suhandinata Cup, followed by an individual championship called the Eye Level Cups.

 Editions

 The precursor of the championships was the Bimantara World Junior Invitational held in Indonesia from 1987 to 1991.
-In 1992, International Badminton Federation (former name of Badminton World Federation) started the first IBF World Championships in Jakarta, Indonesia.
-BWF later decided the championships will be held annually instead of biennially starting from the 2007 edition.
+In 1992, International Badminton Federation (former name of Badminton World Federation) started the first IBF World Junior Championships in Jakarta, Indonesia.
+Initially held every two years, BWF later decided the championships will be held annually starting from the 2007 edition.

 The 2020 BWF World Junior Championships was a tournament that was to be the twenty-second edition of the BWF World Junior Championships.
+Auckland was awarded the event on November 29, 2018 during the announcement of 18 major badminton event hosts from 2019 to 2025.
+Originally the event was to be held from 28 September to 11 October 2020 but had to be rescheduled due to COVID-19 pandemic in New Zealand.
 It would have been held in Auckland, New Zealand from 11 to 24 January 2021.
-Originally the event was to be held from 28 September to 11 October 2020 but had to be rescheduled due to COVID-19 pandemic in New Zealand.
-On 22 October, it was later cancelled and the 2024 edition to be held in New Zealand.
-Auckland was awarded the event in November 2018 during the announcement of 18 major badminton event hosts from 2019 to 2025.
+On 22 October 2020, it was later cancelled and the 2024 edition to be held in New Zealand.
+On 16 June 2023, BWF confirmed that Badminton New Zealand has relinquished its hosting rights for the 2024 edition.